Extension Schema Specification

 max-items integer Maximum number of items (for type: array).

 The integer type validates that the value is a whole number.
-It supports the same numeric constraints as number (min, max, exclusive-minimum, exclusive-maximum).
+It supports the same numeric constraints as number (min, max, exclusive-minimum, exclusive-maximum, multiple-of).

 The content type is specific to shortcode arguments and accepts any Pandoc Inlines, Blocks, or string value.
+Quarto Wizard rejects type: content outside shortcode arguments.
 Validation only checks presence (for required); no further type or pattern checking applies.

-In JSON schema files, the properties above use camelCase equivalents: enumCaseInsensitive, patternExact, minLength, maxLength, minItems, maxItems, exclusiveMinimum, and exclusiveMaximum.
+In JSON schema files, multi-word property names use camelCase equivalents: enumCaseInsensitive, patternExact, minLength, maxLength, minItems, maxItems, exclusiveMinimum, exclusiveMaximum, multipleOf, additionalProperties, propertyNames, dependentRequired, contentEncoding, and contentMediaType.
+Mixing camelCase and kebab-case forms of the same keyword on one descriptor produces a warning.

 Metadata Properties